MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/establish-relationship-for-chid-targeting.md

 ---
 title: Establish a relationship for HWID and CHID targeting
-description: How to establish a relationship for HWID and CHID targeting ms.topic: article ms.date: 07/16/2021 ms.localizationpriority: medium
+description: How to establish a relationship for hardware ID (HWID) and computer hardware ID (CHID) targeting ms.topic: article ms.date: 07/16/2021 ms.localizationpriority: medium